zachpino/comm-workshop-s18/week03/dataset.md

 Some of these sites have purchasable in addition to free data, and others might require you to make a free account before seeing what is available.

+Also, take a look at [Zach's favorite Twitter Bot](https://twitter.com/datasaurs?lang=en).

 -----

 ##### Data Search Engines and General Directories